agalue/opennms-drift-kubernetes/README.md

 ## Issues

 Even if the nodes are exposing the Kafka port due to `nodePort`, Kafka is not reachable from the outside.
-This requires more investigation, as it doesn't work even after forcing `TCP 9092` on the `nodes.k8s.opennms.org` security group.
+The reason is that `external-dns` is seems to be using the Pod IP for each service, instead of the public IP of the worker EC2 instance to create the Route 53 entry.

+'dns-controller' which is available with Kops, can handle `LoadBalancer`, but it cannot handle headless services.

+Without having a way to expose headless services, Kafka cannot be accessed from outside Kubernetes.

 ## Minion